 These are the basics:

 While it is not advisable to go about with cash, you’ll definitely need some cash to get by and sort a few necessities in Ghana.
-The good news is that there are international backs in the country where you can easily make withdrawals with you debit card, so, don’t forget to come with it.
+The good news is that there are international banks in the country where you can easily make withdrawals with your debit card, so, don’t forget to come with it.

 Insect Repellant and Malaria Pills